-Exercise 11 - Roles and responsibilities of BCP team
+Exercise 11 - Roles and responsibilities of business continuity team

-This exercise requires learners to first work individually to propose criteria for nomination of department representatives to the BCP team.
-Then learners will be engaged in group discussion to assign all the potential roles of the BCP team to a group consisting of eight members.
-The objective is for learners to gain an understanding of the valuable contributions of the BCP team as a whole and appreciate individual contributions of each team member.
+This exercise requires learners to first work individually to propose criteria for nomination of department representatives to the business continuity team.
+Then learners will be engaged in group discussion to assign all the potential roles of the business continuity team to a group consisting of eight members.
+The objective is for learners to gain an understanding of the valuable contributions of the business continuity team as a whole and appreciate individual contributions of each team member.